AGILab future work

 the public reducer benchmark now validates 8 partials / 80,000 synthetic items in

-0.003sagainst a5.0stargetexecution_pandas_projectandexecution_polars_projectnow emit named benchmark reduce artefacts through that contractflight_projectnow emits trajectory-summary reduce artefacts through that contractuav_queue_projectnow emits the samereduce_summary_worker_<id>.jsonartifact shape for queue metricsuav_relay_queue_projectnow emits that shared queue-metrics reduce artifact shape toometeo_forecast_projectnow emits forecast-metrics reduce artefactsRelease Decision now surfaces benchmark, flight, meteo forecast, and UAV queue-family reduce artefacts as evidence
+0.003sagainst a5.0stargetexecution_pandas_projectandexecution_polars_projectnow emit named benchmark reduce artefacts through that contractflight_telemetry_projectnow emits trajectory-summary reduce artefacts through that contractuav_queue_projectnow emits the samereduce_summary_worker_<id>.jsonartifact shape for queue metricsuav_relay_queue_projectnow emits that shared queue-metrics reduce artifact shape tooweather_forecast_projectnow emits forecast-metrics reduce artefactsRelease Decision now surfaces benchmark, flight, weather forecast, and UAV queue-family reduce artefacts as evidence

 a repository guardrail now requires every non-template built-in app to expose a reducer contract